Integration after Arrival – FAQ

 How do I find a school for my children?

-In the Czech Republic, pre-school facilities – optional – cater to children aged 3 to 6.
-Compulsory education begins at 6, and lasts till the age of 15.
-Then comes the secondary education level, which lasts for 4 years.
+In the Czech Republic, pre-school facilities cater to children aged 3 to 6.
+Compulsory education, one year at pre-school and nine years at primary school, begins at 5, and lasts till the age of 15.
+Then comes the optional secondary education level, which lasts for 4 years.
 Secondary schools are of three types: grammar schools, secondary technical schools, and secondary vocational schools.
 Beyond this there are two options: what is called the “upper specialized” level (two years, for education of a type given by community colleges) and the tertiary level (i.e. universities, offering standard Bachelor’s, Master’s and doctoral programmes).

 Except for the pre-school level, the Czech educational system is overwhelmingly public.
 At all levels, from primary through secondary to tertiary, the public system is free of charge, while institutions in the private sector are fee-paying.
 Educational institutions that offer teaching solely in a language other than Czech will be private, and hence charge fees.
 This also holds true for degree programmes at universities that are taught in English.